SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "Poor little devil," the other replied.
 "Burns gave him a chance at civilized life."

 I kept my eyes down and kept walking.
 I had learned that was best.
-Keep your eyes down, speak when spoken to, do not cry no matter what you feel.
+Keep your eyes down, speak when spoken to, and do not cry, no matter what you feel.

 They traded stories about how I had come to the fort, as if my life were a rumor to pass around after supper.
 I let their talk drift past me.
 Holding on to the present was the only way to keep from sliding backward.